Atlantic spotted dolphin - Stenella frontalis

 Distribution

-This species is found only in the Atlantic Ocean, from southern Brazil to New England in the west, and to the coast of Africa in the east (the exact limits off West Africa are not well known).
+This species is found only in the tropical/warm temperate waters of the Atlantic Ocean, from southern Brazil to New England in the west, and to the coast of Africa in the east (the exact limits off West Africa are not well known).
 Their tropical to warm temperate distribution is mostly over the offshore continental shelf, but they also inhabit some deep oceanic waters.

 Ecology and Behavior